-Looking for a place for a mother's day brunch in Orange County?
+Looking for a restaurant for a mother's day brunch in Orange County?
 It always comes up fast!
-If you still haven't made plans yet, you probably have growing concerns.
-Let's keep it simple.
-The Hangout Restaurant in Seal Beach holds a great Mother's Day Brunch in Orange County in the second Sunday of May.
+If you still haven't made plans yet, We have two places near you.

 Mother's Day restaurant Seal Beach